Computer Information Technology

 CIT 281 : Cloud Computing

 Students learn how to deploy cloud-based computing services including executing a deployment plan, the most common service models, and the various ways that clouds are delivered such as public, private, and community.
 Topics include virtualization, service-oriented architectures, migrating to the cloud, implementing cloud security, cloud operations, cloud performance, and cloud troubleshooting.
 This course prepares students to pass cloud-based certification exams including the CompTIA Cloud+ CV0-002 exam and Amazon Web Services (AWS) Cloud Practitioner.
-Prerequisite: CIT150 Cybersecurity Principles or permission of the instructor.
+Prerequisite: CIT150 Cybersecurity Principles with a grade of C or better, or permission of the instructor.
+Three lecture hours per week.
+Instructional support fee applies.
+Gen. Ed.
+Competencies Met: Critical Thinking, Information Literacy, and Scientific Reasoning and Discovery.
+Prerequisite: CIT150 Cybersecurity Principles with a grade of C or better, or permission of the instructor.
 Three lecture hours per week.
 Instructional support fee applies.
 Gen. Ed.
 Competencies Met: Critical Thinking, Information Literacy, and Scientific Reasoning and Discovery.

 Credits